jamie2210/CI_MS4_PP/TESTING.md

     ```
 - The issue was that each time the icon was clicked and therefore changed as a favourite was added or remove the event listeners were still looking for the old icon.
 It was only after refreshing the page would the tooltip now show on mouse over.
 - While this worked ok I knew it could work the way I wanted and should.
-- Below is the new working cord.
+- Below is the new working code.

     ```Javascript
         const addStar = document.querySelector('.add');